-Heat lamps are one direct way to apply heat to a bird when it is very cold.
-Like a space heater, the heat lamps act as portable, plug-in heaters that can safely warm up a bird when they are under the light.
-Although the heat will dissipate if the lamp is turned off, the heat lamps can provide some pleasurable amounts of heat to a cold bird.
+Heaters and heat lamps are a direct way to apply heat to a bird when it is very cold.
+Like a space heater, the heaters act as portable, plug-in heaters that can safely warm up a bird when they are under or close to it.
+The heater and also heat lamps can provide some pleasurable amounts of heat to a cold bird.

 One sign to tell if your bird is cold is if they ball themselves up, covering their legs and feet.
 A birds legs and feet are susceptible to the cold, so when the bird balls up, they are doing it because they are very cold.
 A heated perch is a good investment to keep bird legs warm.
 The perch heats up to a gently warm temperature, heating the feet and legs of the bird.
 This helps keep their blood and tissue in their legs warm and can generally help the bird stay warm.

 Like the cage covers, tents act as little shelters within the shelter the bird lives in.
 These tiny tents are insulated so the bird can hop into them to stay warm.
 The tents can fit into most cages and pen, and they give the bird the option to snuggle into them when they are cold